High data quality in the German Soccer League

 Companies that use multi-buyer analytics are significantly more successful than their competitors.
 This is proven, among others, by a power bar manufacturer and Schober customer who uses Multi Buyer Analytics based on our universal data platform (udo) with great success.
 The first thing to do is to get a solid overview of purchases and buying habits.

-It can be seen, for example, that a so-called persona of multiple buyers prefers to buy a certain product in larger quantities, but then does not order anything else for a longer period of time.
+For example, it can be determined that a so-called persona of multiple buyers prefers to buy a certain product in larger quantities, but then does not order anything else for a longer period of time.
 Another, however, orders small quantities more frequently, but these come from different product areas – energy bars, protein shakes and isotonic sports drinks.

 Product mix analysis

-Product mix analyses go deeper, allowing the correlations of individual offerings to be determined at the product level.
+Product mix analyses go deeper, allowing the correlations between individual offers to be determined at product level.
 In the case of the power bar manufacturer, for example, flavor, price and container size are related.
 For other Schober customers, such as the water specialist bevo, it is water pipes, connecting sleeves, special adhesives and hoses.
-Whatever the product portfolio, a product mix analysis of purchases reveals valuable synergies for existing customer care.
+Whatever the product portfolio looks like, a product mix analysis of purchases reveals valuable synergies for existing customer care.
 Of course, it is precisely these correlations that must first be drawn from the data through analysis.
-To make this possible even without a degree in mathematics, udo offers
+To make this possible even without studying mathematics, udo offers intuitive ready-to-use analytics.

 Targeting customer loyalty measures

-We have compiled five key success factors and reasons for multi-buyer analytics in a checklist that you can download for free below.
+We have compiled five key success factors and reasons for multi-buyer analytics in a checklist, which you can download for free below.

 Back to the gym

 But let’s get back to the power bar manufacturer and its case.
-The company used multi-buyer analytics to first target and segment buyers of its products and cluster them by buyer group.
-One key finding: the number of multiple buyers can be expanded particularly quickly through targeted cross-selling.
+The company used multi-buyer analytics to initially segment the buyers of its products in a targeted manner and cluster them according to buyer groups.
+One key finding: the number of repeat buyers can be increased particularly quickly through targeted cross-selling.
 From the product mix analysis, it was clear that energy bars are a low-threshold, “fast-turnaround” offering and sell very well along with energy gels in the gym environment.

 Sports studios are a top sales venue, but buyers have remained unknown.
-So theylaunched apersona-based campaign: buyers of energy bars can request free samples directly from the company by providing their contact details.
+A persona-based campaign has therefore been launched: buyers of energy bars can request free samples directly from the company by providing their contact details.
 This provides an opt-in and builds loyalty, because who doesn’t feel connected to their provider when asked for their opinion on the new bar?
-And second, you use targeted discounts and evaluate interactions to retain customers and attract new ones.
+And secondly, you use targeted discounts and evaluate interactions in order to retain customers and acquire new ones.

 By the way, it happened to me personally in the same way.
 I actually tried the new energy bar on the recommendation of my friend and with the discount code, was thrilled and now also buy this brand regularly.